top of page

 Alex Vasquez - Life is a Gift

-What is philosophy for you?
+Hey Everyday Philosopher, so, what is philosophy for you?
 For me, philosophy has always been about being open to other belief systems and other people's ideas, and with an open mind and with curiosity.
 I never felt that one certain belief should be prescribed to everybody.
 I feel like there are good things in all types of teachings and belief systems and religions.
 And there's really something to learn about life as a whole from all these sources.
-You say “open-minded”, but do you have at the same time, c
+You say “open-minded”, but d

 Gilad Sommer